gotracksuit/ts-take-home-test/Readme.md

 **Submit Your Work**

-Once you’ve completed the task, share your repository with us in one of the following ways:

-1. Option A: Public Repository - Make your new repo public and send the link to the talent manager
-2. Option B: Private Repository - please add `tracksuit-technical-test` Github user as a collaborator, and share the repo link with the talent manager
+Once you’ve completed the task, please add `tracksuit-technical-test` Github user as a collaborator, and share the repo link with the talent manager.

 <!-- Link definitions -->